 The Google Analytics opt out basically squashes the ability for online marketers to analyze results from and make appropriate changes to the PPC campaigns, SEO activities, and other vehicles the agency is currently doing on behalf of the client.
 Talking from a pure PPC standpoint here, imagine the horror of not having any conversion statistics to analyze in order improve click through rate, cost per click, ROI, impression share, or the other 1 million items a PPC manager looks at to increase overall performance.
 In essence, the Google Analytics opt out leaves you driving blindfolded with arms tied behind your back and your mother-in-law yelling the highest decibel level imaginable in your ear.
 Scary stuff right there (FYI kidding on the mother-in-law part).

 In any case, the Google Analytics opt out leaves online marketing agencies in the dark when it comes to measuring, analyzing, and improving upon results which leads right back to the Armageddon scenarios of the small and large businesses.

-I feel it is important to mention that although I had heard rumblings of the Google Analytics opt out for some time, the only reason I found the page to download the opt out was because I had seen it in the weekly newsletter from our Google rep. I’m interested to know how others found out about the Google Analytics opt out and also how they got the link to navigate to the download page.
+It is important to mention that although we had heard rumblings of the Google Analytics opt out for some time, the only way we found the page to download the opt out was because we had seen it in the weekly newsletter from our Google rep. We’re interested to know how others found out about the Google Analytics opt out and also how they got the link to navigate to the download page.
 So if you’ve heard of the Google Analytics opt out prior to reading this blog post, please share your experiences.